 In the world of architectural photography, a lot of time goes into finding the right composition and waiting for the right lighting conditions.
 Today was about being creative and not getting stuck in traffic on the way to Nashville, so I didn’t spend as much time as I would during a real photoshoot to find the perfect compositions for each building.
 Still, it was a good reminder of how flexible golden hour light is.

 Curious about what I do?
-You create masterpieces, but only a handful of your potential audience will see it in person.
+You create masterpieces, but only a handful of your potential audience will see them in person.
 As an architectural photographer, I take your vision and capture the essence of your projects in incredible images that the world will love.
 Learn more here: www.studioagk.com